DIGORACCOON4279/cocktails/README.md

 # Cocktails Ecommerce

-*This is a Landing Interface Design🎫 of an Cocktails Ecommerce🛒
+*This is a Landing Page Interface Design🎫 of an Cocktails Ecommerce🛒

 *It´s coded using HTML, CSS and Boostrap